Estonia Entry Requirements

 Recommended Vaccinations

-• Routine vaccinations (MMR, DTP, influenza) should be up to date
+• Routine vaccinations (MMR, diphtheria-tetanus-pertussis, varicella, polio, influenza)

 Health Insurance